seutje/m05tw1nt3d/_posts/en/2013-04-26-crisanto-pinkihan-attolba.md

 <ul>
-<li>Geslacht: man</li>
+<li>Sexc: male</li>
-<li>Geboortedatum: 29/07/1967</li>
+<li>Date of birth: 29/07/1967</li>
+<li>Conviction: 26/04/2013</li>
-<li>Nationaliteit: Filipino</li>
+<li>Nationality: Filipino</li>
-<li>Etnische origine: Filipijnen</li>
+<li>Origin: Filipines</li>
 </ul>

-<p>PINKIHAN ATTOLBA Crisanto werd op 26 april 2013  tot 15 jaar opsluiting veroordeeld door het Hof van Assisen van Vlaams-Brabant voor de moord op Raul Simeon.</p>
-<p>De feiten grepen plaats te Zaventem op 2 oktober 2005.
-Het slachtoffer Raul Simeon werd met verschillende messteken om het leven gebracht.
+<p>On 26 April 2013 the Assize’s Court of Flemish Brabant sentenced PINKIHAN ATTOLBA Crisanto to 15 years of imprisonment for the murder on Raul Simeon.
+The offences were committed in Zaventem on 2 October 2005.
+The victim Raul Simeon died following multiple stab wounds.

 </p>